 Beyond the meal, Thanksgiving is also known as a day for football and that brings on a whole new set of drinks.

 For the holiday, go beyond the everyday beer and pick out something unusual.
 Browse through the selection of specialty beers at the store and look for any seasonal beers that pique your interest.

 Pumpkin and Oktoberfest beers are always a hit.
 You can also find fantastic seasonal flavors among beers that have harvest or winter on the label.
 The craft beer market is constantly expanding and if you need a good excuse to try something new, Thanksgiving is it.

 As an alternative, there’s nothing like old-fashioned drip coffee to get your energy levels up.
 If you’re looking for something a little more refined, try French press coffee or Lapsang Souchong tea, which is perhaps the smokiest, most macho tea out there.

-Also, try a new sweetener and start each cup with a dollop of cinnamon syrup.
-It is easy to make and may become your new staple as well.
+Also, try a new sweetener and start each cup with a splash of cinnamon syrup.
+It's easy to make ahead of time and may become a new kitchen staple as well.

 The Steelers cider is a warm and steamy apple cider punch.
 It comes with a bourbon kick that's sure to please and will fill your home with an inviting aroma of warming spices.

 Your guests may also enjoy something like the New England sour.
 Though that drink is served cold, the maple syrup and vodka is sure to warm everyone up.